ynx0/library/code_architecture.md

 In general, any user can create or remove libraries on their own ship at will.
 To control who gets access to a given library, the user uses a policy, set per-library at the time of creation.<sup>\*</sup>

-Currently, there are 3 policies, X Y and Z
+Currently, there are 3 policies, `%open`, `%children` and `%whitelist`

-- open - asdfadsf
+- `%open` - anyone can request access to the library
-- children - asdfasdf. proof of concept. say you want to automatically allow any children without specifying them all manually. this allows you to do it.
+- `%children` - only children can request access to the library
-- whitelist - asdfjasdfasdf
+- `%whitelist` - only select ships specified can request the access to library

-It is implemented [here](), and used [here]() at runtime to check
+It is implemented [here](), and used [here]() by the agent to implement access control.

-These are totally arbitrary and you can create any type of policy you want.
+These policy types are totally arbitrary and you can create any type of policy you want.
 One could imagine creating a policy as based on a 50% chance of getting in, or based on the literal alignment of the stars.

 For any given library that one owns, here is a list of the permissioning rules: